-The requirement for ORS to provide a report every five years on assumptions and actual experience likely would not increase costs to the State.
-Every year, the valuations provide a look at how actual experience deviated from assumptions; those valuations contain much of the information that would be required of the five-year report.
+The requirement for ORS to provide a report every four years on assumptions and actual experience likely would not increase costs to the State.
+Every year, the valuations provide a look at how actual experience deviated from assumptions; those valuations contain much of the information that would be required of the four-year report.

-Plan changes that include adjusting payroll based on current operating expenditures, a lower assumed rate of return in the new hybrid, amortizing unfunded accrued liabilities in the new hybrid over 10 years, and other changes likely would yield more stability in the pension system.
+Plan changes that include adjusting payroll based on current operating expenditures, a lower assumed rate of return in the new hybrid, amortizing unfunded accrued liabilities in the new hybrid over 10 years, and other changes likely will yield more stability in the pension system.

-The extent to which new hires chose the DC-only plan could lead to a point at which a review of, and possible changes to, the assumed rates of return (ARORs) on assets supporting the legacy pension and retiree health care plans would be necessary; if the ARORs were reduced, additional costs to the State would ensue.
-If a qualifying event occurred and the hybrid were closed, a review of, and possible changes to, the assumed rates of return then would be necessary to determine cash flow and liquidity needs; if the ARORs were reduced, additional costs to the State would ensue.
+The extent to which new hires choose the DC only plan could lead to a point where a review of, and possible changes to, the assumed rates of return (ARORs) on assets supporting the legacy pension and retiree health care plans would be necessary.
+If a qualifying event occurred and the hybrid were closed, at that point, a review of, and possible changes to, the assumed rates of return would be necessary to determine cash flow and liquidity needs; if the ARORs at that time were reduced, additional costs to the State would ensue.

 Table 1

-Estimated Employer Costs for First Five Years (millions of dollars)
+Estimated Employer Costs for First Five Years

+(Dollars in Millions)

+Higher Normal Additional 1%

-Fiscal Year Greater DC Match Higher Normal Cost in New Hybrid Total Estimated Cost
+Fiscal Year Greater DC Cost in New Match for Total Estimated

+Match Hybrid Existing DC Cost

-2017-18 \$11.8 \$11.3 \$23.1
+2017-18 \$11.8 \$11.3 \$1.0 \$24.1

-2018-19 15.8 21.8 37.6
+2018-19 15.8 21.8 \$1.1 38.7

-2019-20 19.3 32.5 51.8
+2019-20 19.3 32.5 \$1.2 53.0

-2020-21 22.6 43.5 66.1
+2020-21 22.6 43.5 \$1.3 67.4

-2021-21 25.7 54.9 80.6
+2021-21 25.7 54.9 \$1.4 82.0